 I started covering North Korea when I worked in Tokyo for IDG News Service.
 I was stationed there for 15 years and watched the wealth, knowledge and prosperity gap between North and South Korea expand greatly.

 After moving to Japan I quickly became fascinated with the county.
 I grew up in Europe during the cold war and spent hours listening to shortwave radio broadcasts, including those from the USSR and communist states.
 North Korea appears today an even more difficult country to understand than the USSR ever was, thus my interest as a journalist.

-I left Tokyo in September 2011 and am currently a John S. Knight Journalism Fellow at Stanford University.
-I’m working on technology that I hope can be used to help information flow in closed societies.
+I left Tokyo in September 2011 and spent a year as a John S. Knight Journalism Fellow at Stanford University.
+I studied technology that can be used to help information flow in closed societies.

 If you have any comments, contributions or corrections please get in touch: email@example.com